Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Floquet Liouvillian Learning in Trotterized DQS

 which generates stroboscopic time-evolution of any initial density matrix $\hat{\rho}(0)$ according to $\hat{\rho}(n \tau) = \mathcal{P}_\tau^n \hat{\rho}(0)$.
 In the following, we describe a method for achieving the order-by-order reconstruction of the generator $\mathcal{L}_\mathrm{F}(\tau)$ of the stroboscopic dynamics.

 For sufficiently small $\tau$, $\mathcal{L}_\mathrm{F}(\tau)$ can be expressed as a Magnus expansion in powers of $\tau$

-with $\mathcal{Q}_0=\sum_i\mathcal{L}_i$ and $\mathcal{Q}_{k}$ ($k>0$) given by $k$-nested commutators of the $\mathcal{L}_i$ in complete analogy with the unitary case.
-In fact the structure of the first few orders is formally identical to Eqs.~\eqref{eq:FMorders0},\eqref{eq:FMorders1},\eqref{eq:FMorders2} when replacing $\hat{H}_i$ with $\mathcal{L}_i$.
-As a consequence, a finite truncation of the above expansion for $\mathcal{L}_\mathrm{F}(\tau)$ is still local, and can be learned efficiently as we explain below.
+with $\mathcal{Q}_0=\sum_i\mathcal{L}_i$ and $\mathcal{Q}_{l}$ ($l>0$) given by $l$-nested commutators of the $\mathcal{L}_i$ in complete analogy with the unitary case.
+As a consequence, a finite truncation of the above expansion for $\mathcal{L}_\mathrm{F}(\tau)$ is still a local operator, and can be learned efficiently as we explain below.
 For more details on the Floquet Liouvillian, including an explicit formula for the commutator of any two Lindblad superoperators, see Ref.~\cite{Schnell2021}.